-The best Chase business credit card is the Chase Ink Business Preferred card because it offers a bonus worth $1,000 for spending $5,000 in the first 3 months.
-Ink Business Preferred also gives 3 points per $1 spent on travel and select business purchases, plus 1 point per $1 on everything else.
+The best Chase business credit card is the Ink Business Preferred® Credit Card because it offers a bonus of 100,000 points for spending $15,000 in the first 3 months.
+Ink Business Preferred also gives 3 points / $1 spent on travel and select business purchases, plus 1 point / $1 on everything else.
 Preferred provides free employee cards, too.
 And it has a $0 foreign transaction fee.
 The annual fee is $95.… read full answer

 The Chase Ink Business Cash card offers the best ongoing cash back bonuses of any Chase business credit card.
 It has a $500 bonus for spending $3,000 in the first 3 months.
 And it gives 5% cash back on the first $25,000 spent per year at office supply stores and on internet/cable/phone services.
 Plus, it offers 2% back on the first $25,000 spent per year at gas stations and restaurants, along with 1% on everything else.
 There’s a $0 annual fee.